Korean cuisine or more specifically North Korean cuisine is the food made and enjoyed in the Democratic People’s Republic of Korea (North Korea).

 Seafood in North Korea

 North Korea is surrounded by the ocean, so fishing and seafood are a big deal.
 One thing that truly sets North Korea cuisine apart from others is the abundance of seafood with almost every meal.
-I have honestly never had better, or cheaper seafood than that of Rason.
+I have honestly never had better, or cheaper seafood than that of Rason, which also has amazing street food.

 Literally side dishes, and not dissimilar to southern-style side dishes.
 Traditionally spicy, salty, or tangy, and often times fermented in some way, such as the ever legendary kimchi.